 NRS 484B.100 is the Nevada statute that makes it a misdemeanor to disobeying a traffic officer.
-The ticket carries 4 driver’s license demerit points in Nevada.
+The ticket carries 4 driver’s license demerit points.
 The fine in Las Vegas is $305, but it varies throughout the state.
 Traffic convictions must remain on the defendant’s criminal record for a full year before he/she can pursue a record seal.

 It may be possible to fight a charge on the merits for violating NRS 484B.100.
 Possible defenses include: